 At heart, it’s Ukrainian, though the Poles in particular might have something to say about that, having occupied it for over 300 years.
 Many feel it’s a kind of long-lost half-sister to Krakow.
 It’s a little shabby, a little edgy if you like, in the Russian style – but at the same time it has an elegance that is pure Austrian and a café culture to match.
-The scars of the Nazi occupation can be felt in its now-deserted Jewish quarters, and the shackles of half a century of Soviet repression have just been shed, but its previous claim to being one of Central Europe’s most playful and flirtatious cities is re-emerging, just in time for it to play host city in the Euro 2012 tournament.
-And yet, Lviv remains relatively undiscovered, a budget-traveller’s dream and the perfect place to impress your friends back home that you have really found a hip, up-and-coming and inexpensive destination.
+The scars of the Nazi occupation can be felt in its now-deserted Jewish quarters, and the shackles of half a century of Soviet repression have just been shed, but its previous claim to being one of Central Europe’s most playful and flirtatious cities is re-emerging.
+And yet, despite winning over almost all who visit, Lviv remains relatively undiscovered, a budget-traveller’s dream and the perfect place to impress your friends back home that you have really found a hip, up-and-coming and inexpensive destination.
 Gateway to Ukraine, a tantalizing glimpse of the east and not at all what you might imagine.
 What are you waiting for?

 Best of the Beaten Track